-Taking the first step can be overwhelming, but you don’t need to do it alone.
 When you seek assistance for amphetamine abuse from a Zinnia Healing treatment center, you’ll receive support from leaders in health and healing, and that can make all the difference on your road to recovery.
 Dive deeper into the substance abuse treatment plans at Zinnia Healing facilities nationwide.

 What Are Amphetamines?

 Amphetamines are a group of highly addictive drugs that come in crystal, liquid, pill, powder, and paste forms.
 These drugs also come in legal and illegal forms — both of which are abused.
 However, the latter is causing many public health issues, as this category of amphetamines includes meth.

 Methamphetamine misuse is increasing in the United States.
 Between 1992 and 2002, hospital admissions increased by more than 500%.
 By 2018, an estimated 1.6 million adults in the U.S. aged 18 years or older had reported meth use in the past year.
 Across the globe, this figure is around 34 million; of those users, approximately 5 million depend on amphetamines.

 Long-term misuse of amphetamine drugs can damage the brain and heart, resulting in malnutrition, psychosis, and heart damage.
 The risk of such complications increases when users mix amphetamines with other drugs, especially other psychostimulant drugs.

 The best way to prevent potentially fatal incidents is to take a proactive approach.
 Seeking help for amphetamine abuse is a life-changing journey that ensures a healthier, more fulfilling life free from the chains of addiction.